liamrberney/liamrberney/README.md

 - 👋 Hi, I’m @liamrberney
 - 🌱 I’m currently studying Computer Science at Texas A&M
-- 💞️ I’m looking to find an internship
+- 💞️ I’m looking to find a full time position in tech
 - 📫 How to reach me: liamrberney@gmail.com

 <!---